 Hollywood Bowl patrons are responsible for their own conduct as well as the conduct of their guests and/or persons using their tickets.
 Venue staff will strive to maintain an atmosphere where all in attendance can enjoy the event.
 Event patrons and guests in violation of the Customer Code of Conduct may be subject to ejection, arrest, and/or loss of ticket privileges for future events.

 If the behavior of a patron or patrons around you becomes disruptive or violates the Customer Code of Conduct, the incident should be reported to the nearest usher or security person.
-To report an incident discretely during an event, a call or text can be placed to the Customer Courtesy Line at 323-387-3190.
+To report an incident discretely during an event, a text can be placed to the Customer Courtesy Line using the keyword BOWL to 69050.
 Customers may also reach us after concerts via Audience Services at 323-850-2000, between 10am to 6pm daily.

 Customer Code of Conduct:

 Please arrive at the theatre with enough time to take your seats before the scheduled performance.
 Please be courteous and respectful to those seated around you and refrain from behavior that interferes with others' ability to enjoy the event.
 Remember that every attendee wants to enjoy this event, not just you.
 Similarly, venue personnel strive to treat all guests in a consistent, professional and courteous manner.

 When attending an event at the Hollywood Bowl you are required to observe the following:

 - All patrons two years and older must have a ticket, though there is no minimum age for admittance.

 - Unnecessary noise or movements during the concert not only distract your fellow audience members, but also performers.
 Patrons (and their children) who make such disruptions may be removed from the theater.

 - Please turn off all electronic devices during performances.